3 Tips for Caregiver Self-Care

 , by Alvina Acquaye, NCI-CONNECT Health and Wellness Counselor

 Being a caregiver to a patient with a brain or spine tumor is an important and challenging role.
-Caregivers are so often focused on the medical, physical and emotional needs of their loved one, they forget to care for themselves.
-But caregivers, your health and wellness are important, too.
+Caregivers are so often focused on the medical, physical, and emotional needs of their loved one that they forget to care for themselves.
+But, caregivers, your health and wellness are important too.

 Here are our self-care tips for caregivers of patients with a brain or spine tumor.
 We encourage you to follow these tips to stay healthy.

 - Schedule self-care time: Each day or week, make time to focus on your needs.
 Make it a priority by scheduling a recurring one-hour appointment with yourself.
 Your self-care time should include an activity you enjoy or event that provides comfort.
 Exercise, go shopping, meditate, have coffee with a friend, or take a nap.
 The scheduled time will rejuvenate you and help you make your physical and mental health a priority.
 Your loved one needs you healthy, too.

 - For any activities that you incorporate into a consistent routine, make sure you stay in the moment and enjoy yourself.
 You can think about anything you need to get done after you have taken this time for you.

 - Write down your positive qualities: Show yourself self-love by writing down the qualities that make you a great caregiver and person.
 This can help build your self-esteem and help you stay motivated.
 Here is an activity to try:

 - Write the letters of the alphabet.
 Find one positive quality about yourself for each letter.
 Write it next to the letter.
 Keep this list handy and refer to it when you need a mental boost.